About the ENLOK

 The second system is an ADinstruments PowerLab 4/26 complete with four analog input channels and a maximum sampling rate of 100 kHz per channel.
 The lab is able to collect galvanic skin response, heart rate, pulse oximetry, and force transduction from up to two individuals at the same time.
 The BrainVision and PowerLab systems are fully integrated in the lab and produce time-locked data streams.

-Finally, ENLoK recently added a modern Tobii Pro virtual reality (VR) system.
-Tobii Pro is the leading designer of VR-based research and eye tracking.
-Our multi-person system includes two Tobii Pro VR Integration HTC Vive headsets, two Virtuix Omni omnidirectional treadmills, and Tobii Pro VR Analytics.
+Finally, ENLoK recently added a modern Varjo virtual reality (VR) system.
+Our multi-person system includes Varjo VR-2 headsets, two Virtuix Omni omnidirectional treadmills, and Cognitive3d analytics.

-The Tobii Pro HTC Vive is one of the few VR headsets with three dimensional eye tracking.
+The Varjo VR-2 is one of the few VR headsets with human eye resolution displays, displaying up to 4k resolution to each eye.
+Additionally, it has eye tracking optimized for the high resolution display from the headset.
 Eye tracking is critically important for analyzing behavior in immersive VR designs, as being able to see where the participant is looking at any given moment allows researchers to detect fixations of the eye movement signal with respect to a given stimulus and a region of interest onscreen or in a virtual environment.

 The omnidirectional treadmills allow a user’s avatar to move about in a virtual environment while being safely located in a singular physical position within our laboratory.
 To establish "place" and "plausibility" illusions, participants need to be able to interact with, and move about within, the virtual worlds we design.
 The Virtuix Omni allows for such interaction and movement, including jumping and running, from a stationary treadmill.
 Accessories include harnesses and shoes, which are required for safe and effective operation of the treadmill.

-The Tobii Pro VR Analytics software package allows real-time processing of a series of different analytics, including eye tracking.
-Tobii Pro has developed this software specifically for research purposes, and it has proven temporal accuracy.
-This temporal accuracy allows simultaneous synchronized recording of the infrared eye tracker and physiological recordings (e.g., EEG, ECG) from up to two individual at the same time.
+The Cognitive 3d software package allows real-time processing of a series of different analytics, including eye tracking.
+It has been specifically designed with VR and AR technologies and for use with both electrophysiological and physiological data collection.
+This temporal accuracy of the system allows simultaneous synchronized recording of the infrared eye tracker and physiological recordings (e.g., EEG, ECG) from up to two individual at the same time.

 Computers & Software.
 ENLoK has seven computers inside the laboratory, all of which are networked.
 Two of these computers are participant computers and are used to run programs for data collection/stimulus administration.
 The control room houses four additional computers.
 One computer is used for physiological data collection, another is used for data entry, another is used for recording video and audio streams, as needed, and the final two computers are used to run the VR system.
 Support for all of the lab’s computers and software is provided by a dedicated, onsite IT professional.